maciejsszmigiero/avr-projects/smartupsaddon/README.md

 Sometimes (especially when the UPS is charging its batteries at high current) there might be a problem communicating with this sensor - it looks like the current in heatsink couples magnetically to either I²C lines or the sensor itself.
-To fix this issue the distance between heatsink surface and the sensor should be increased (for example by putting multiple thermally conductive pads between them or a thicker one) and / or twisted pair cable should be used for I²C bus lines leading to this sensor.
+To fix this issue the distance between heatsink surface and the sensor should be increased (for example by putting multiple thermally conductive pads between them or a thicker one) and / or twisted pair cable should be used for the I²C bus lines leading to this sensor.

 [![](docs/img/install-4-th.jpg "view from the top, the UPS front is at the bottom of the photo")](docs/img/install-4.jpg)

 #### Main transformer

 The third sensor should be mounted on the UPS main transformer.
-Use a thermally conductive but electrically insulating pad to be sure there are no ground loops from the sensor tab via the transformer core (lamination coating of its plates is very thin).
+Use a thermally conductive but electrically insulating pad to be sure there are no ground loops from the sensor tab via the transformer core (as lamination coating of its plates is very thin).

 You may need to install the sensor on a transformer side since there might not be enough clearance between the transformer top and the UPS top lid to fit the sensor there.

-This sensor has its temperature limits raised by 20°C, since the transformer gets a bit warm even when the UPS is float charging its batteries without any load - without this offset the fan would run very often, even more often than the UPS built-in µC would turn it on.
+This sensor has its temperature limits raised by 20 °C, since the transformer gets a bit warm even when the UPS is float charging its batteries without any load - without this offset the fan would run very often, even more often than the UPS built-in µC would turn it on.

 [![](docs/img/install-5-th.jpg "view from the top, the UPS front is at the bottom of the photo")](docs/img/install-5.jpg)